 In processors supporting Hyper-Threading Technology, data cache TLBs are shared.
-The instruction cache TLB is duplicated in each logical processor.
+The instruction cache TLB may be duplicated or shared in each logical processor, depending on implementation specifics of different processor families.

 Entries in the TLBs are tagged with an ID that indicates the logical processor that initiated the translation.
 This tag applies even for translations that are marked global using the page global feature for memory paging.